daydreamersjp/edX/DAT210x Programming with Python for Data Science/Module2/README.md

 As clean as the data is, it still isn't quite ready for analysis by SciKit-Learn!
 Using what you've learned in this chapter, clean up the various columns by encode them properly using the best practices so that they're ready to be examined.
 We've included a modifies subset of the dataset at Module2/Datasets/census.data and also have some started code to get you going located at Module2/Module2 - Lab5.ipynb.

--Load up the dataset and set header label names to: ['education', 'age', 'capital-gain', 'race', 'capital-loss', 'hours-per-week', 'sex', 'classification']
+- Load up the dataset and set header label names to: ['education', 'age', 'capital-gain', 'race', 'capital-loss', 'hours-per-week', 'sex', 'classification']

 -Ensure you use the right command to do this, as there is more than one command!
 To verify you used the correct one, open the dataset in a text editor like SublimeText or Notepad, and double check your df.head() to ensure the first values match up.